Eight Ways to make cleanups successful

 - Rely on flexible plans.
 Subsurface conditions are veiled and dynamic.
 Plan your remediation flexible to allow you to effectively adapt to changing conditions.
 This is very demanding as the approval procedure is fixing the remediation plan and is limiting the scope of action.
 If possible, propose combined remedial actions to be able to consider different damaged areas and the heterogeneity of the site.
 It is then possible to switch quickly to a different cleanup technology.
 Rent systems rather than purchase them, or order pre-packaged systems.

 - Consider innovative remedies.
-Even the removal of the source of contamination, such as excavation, leaves generally residual contamination that can delay the remediation.
-Innovative remediation measures, such as permeable reactive barriers, enhanced bioremediation, and monitored natural attenuation, are often necessary and suitable depending on the grade of contamination.
-They may be suitable to treat residual contamination on the site and consequently will have a lasting effect.
+Removal of the source of contamination, such as by excavation, usually leaves residual contamination that can delay the completion of a remediation measure.
+Innovative in-situ or ex-situ remediation techniques, such as permeable reactive barriers, enhanced bioremediation, and monitored natural attenuation, are often helpful.
+Depending on the spectrum of pollutants and site conditions, these processes are often suitable to treat residual contamination at the site or even for sustainable remediation.

 - Think in terms of risk management.
 Consider the probability, the impact as well as the outcome of each action, of each result.
 Define and communicate all risks of the proposed remedial actions and develop, if necessary, a plan for risk mitigation resp. minimization.